Christmas Central - Crafts

 - Sea sponge

-over the ornament.
-Try dotted spirals and vertical lines too.
-While still
+spaced lines all over the ornament.
+Try dotted spirals and vertical lines

-damp, dust with glitter.
+too.
+While still damp, dust with glitter.
 Hang to dry.
-When glitter is dry, remove excess
+When glitter is dry,

-with a dry brush.
+remove excess with a dry brush.
 Tie a gold metallic ribbon to the hanger.
-Vary the ribbon

-color to coordinate with the glitter hue, or add a contrasting ribbon for
+Vary the ribbon color to coordinate with the glitter hue, or add a

-with a sea sponge.
-Use a random pattern to achieve the most attractive
+the surface with a sea sponge.
+Use a random pattern to achieve the most

-effect.
+attractive effect.
 While still damp, dust with glitter.
-Discard glitter residue.
-Hang
+Discard glitter

-to dry.
-Put several of these in a clear glass bowl for a nice effect.
+residue.
+Hang to dry.
+Put several of these in a clear glass bowl for a nice

 - 2 clean, dry yogurt plastic yogurt containers or 8 ounce Styrofoam